nodejs/node/doc/contributing/maintaining-cjs-module-lexer.md

 The two different versions of lexer.js are maintained in the [nodejs/cjs-module-lexer][] project.

-In order to update the Node.js dependencies to use to a newer verion of cjs-module-lexer, complete the following steps:
+In order to update the Node.js dependencies to use to a newer version of cjs-module-lexer, complete the following steps:

 * Clone [nodejs/cjs-module-lexer][]